 Facts which establish the identity of an accused person are relevant under Section 9.

-(a) The guestion is, whether a given document is the will of A.
+(n) The question is, whether a given document is the will of A.

 The state of A's property and of his family at the date of the alleged will may be relevant facts.